 Source: Adapted from the Oppenheimer Group.

 Cold chain logistics have enabled the availability of fresh produce almost continually.
-What that used to be only seasonally available can now be provided year-round, either because the supply is in a tropical with a continuous growing season, it is grown in controlled conditions (e.g. greenhouses), or because of the ability to switch to supply sources according to seasonal variations.
-For instance, bananas and pineapples are available year-round because grown in tropical conditions in countries such as Costa Rica or Ecuador.
-Other products such as apples, citrus, and grapes are grown seasonally in different parts of the world, conferring a constant level of availability (although quantities will obviously vary).
-The price of produces will thus fluctuate according to the quantity being produced, the distances involved, and its perishability.
-The most stable price is usually found in the banana trade because of the large economies of scale in this sector, well developed cold chain logistics, and year-round production.
+What used to be only seasonally available can now be provided year-round, either because the supply is in a tropical with a continuous growing season, it is grown in controlled conditions (e.g. greenhouses), or because of the ability to switch to supply sources according to seasonal variations.
+For instance, bananas and pineapples are available year-round because they are grown in tropical countries like Costa Rica or Ecuador.
+Other products such as apples, citrus, and grapes are grown seasonally in different parts of the world, conferring a constant level of availability (although quantities will vary).
+Produce price will thus fluctuate according to the quantity produced, the distances involved, and its perishability.
+The most stable price is usually found in the banana trade because of the large economies of scale in this sector, well-developed cold chain logistics, and year-round production.